-The pleasant little town of Pelling is famous for magnificent views of the snow-capped Kanchenjunga range, the third highest peak in the world.
+The pleasant little town of Pelling is famous for magnificent views of the snow-capped Kanchenjunga range, the third-highest peak in the world.
 Pelling is about 130 km away from Siliguri and 115km from Gangtok, the capital of Sikkim, and is well connected by bus and jeep services.
-The Placid town pulls most of the visitors for its representative status in history, nature and culture of the state of Sikkim.
+The Placid town pulls most of the visitors of its representative status in history, nature, and culture of the state of Sikkim.

-As is true for the entire state of Sikkim, weather here is unpredictable in nature.
+As is true for the entire state of Sikkim, the weather here is unpredictable in nature.
 Weather in Pelling may change from Bright and sunny to clouded and gloomy in a matter of minutes.
-The cloud and sun plays a contineous game of hide and seek creating a mesmerizing environment for the traveller.
+The cloud and sun play a continuous game of hide-and-seek, creating a mesmerizing environment for the traveller.

-April, May and June are the summer months in the plains and high season at Pelling as people try to avoid the excessive heat of the plains and find comfort in the mountains.
-Weather during this time is pleasant with average temperature around 15 to 20 centigrade.
+April, May, and June are the summer months in the plains and the high season at Pelling as people try to avoid the excessive heat of the plains and find comfort in the mountains.
+Weather during this time is pleasant with an average temperature of around 15 to 20 centigrade.

 October – November is the festival season in India and again a high tourist season in the hills.
 Pelling weather around this time is similar to the Summer months.
 But visibility is better with great views of the mountain range available during most of the days.

-December – March are the cooler months with temperature going below 10 degree.
+December – March is the cooler months with temperatures going below 10 degrees.
 Most international tourists visit here around this season.
-Indian visitors not afraid of a little chill, may enjoy Pelling during the winter months.
-The best part of this time is post monsoon visibility remains excellent and since it is not a very high season, you can enjoy travel without having to hustle with other toursts.
+Indian visitors not afraid of a little chill may enjoy Pelling during the winter months.
+The best part of this time is post monsoon visibility remains excellent and since it is not a very high season, you can enjoy travel without having to hustle with other tourists.

 There are two common tours for Pelling Sightseeing.
-When you take a package tour from us, one of these sightseeings is always included.
-One is a half day Pelling Sightseeing tour and the other is a full day tour.
+When you take a package tour from us, one of these sightseeing is always included.
+One is a half-day Pelling Sightseeing tour and the other is a full-day tour.

-Half day tours - Tourist staying at Pelling only for one night takes the half day tour and post lunch travel to their next destination.
+Half-day tours - Tourist staying at Pelling only for one night take the half-day tour and post-lunch travel to their next destination.
 You have several options for this.

-1. Khechepalri Lake visit - In this tour we will take you towards Khechepalri lake.
-On the way you will visit Rimbi waterfall, Rock Garden, Kanchenjunga water fall etc. On the way you may also stop over at Darap Eco Village.
-This is the most common half day tour itinerary in Pelling.
+1. Khechepalri Lake visits - On this tour, we will take you to Khechepalri lake.
+On the way, you will visit the Rimbi waterfall, Rock Garden, Kanchenjunga waterfall etc. On the way, you may also stop over at Darap Eco Village.
+This is the most common half-day tour itinerary in Pelling.

-2. If you have shortage of time and do not want to travel much for Sightseeing, you may take our second half day tour option that covers destinations close to town.
-This tour covers Pemayangtse Monastery, Rabadantse ruins, Tikjuk view point and Helipad ground.
+2. If you have a shortage of time and do not want to travel much for Sightseeing, you may take our second half-day tour option that covers destinations close to town.
+This tour covers Pemayangtse Monastery, Rabadantse ruins, Tikjuk viewpoint and Helipad ground.

-3. Alternatively we can also provide you a half day tour of Pemayangtse Monastery, Sangay Water falls, Dentam valley, Alpine Cheese factory and Sing shore Bridge (One of the highest bridges in the world).
-Remember this is a longer journey and if you have plans for travel in the afternoon, we may not recommend a long sightseeing in the morning.
+3. Alternatively, we can also provide you with a half-day tour of Pemayangtse Monastery, Sangay Waterfalls, Dentam valley, Alpine Cheese factory and Sing shore Bridge (One of the highest bridges in the world).
+Remember this is a long journey and if you have plans for travel in the afternoon, we may not recommend long sightseeing in the morning.

 Full Day Pelling Sightseeing

-Full day Sighseeing is basically a combination of the half day Sighseeing tours.
+Full-day Sightseeing is basically a combination of half-day Sightseeing tours.
 Here you have the following choices.

 1. Most tourists choose the Khechepalri lake tour in the first half and local sightseeing around Pelling in the second half.

 2. You may visit Khechepalri lake in the morning and then continue your tour further towards Yuksom (on the same route).
-In addition to the half day Khechepalri tour, you will also visit Phamrong falls, Singing stone, Kathok lake and dubdi monastery (2 km hike) in this tour.
+In addition to the half-day Khechepalri tour, you will also visit Phamrong falls, Singing stone, Kathok lake and Dubdi monastery (2 km hike) this tour.

 What we suggest – If this is your first visit to Pelling we would suggest that you stick to the most common sightseeing tours.
-The option 1 of half day and full day tours are most common and highly recommended.
+Option 1 of half-day and full-day tours are most common and highly recommended.

 Pemayangtse Monastery: Pemayangtse literally means 'Perfect Sublime Lotus'.
 This is one of the oldest and most important monasteries of Sikkim.
 Founded in 1705, this monastery belongs to the Nyingma-pa sect.
 The three-storied building of the monastery houses a good collection of wall paintings and sculptures.
 On the third floor of the monastery, there is a seven-tiered painted wooden model of the abode of Guru Rimpoche, complete with rainbows, angels and the whole panoply of Buddha and bodhisattva.
 In January/ February every year, a religious dance called 'Cham' is performed in Pemayangtse.

 Sanga Choeling Monastery is located on the top of the mountain behind the town of Pelling.
 The distance to the monastery from town is about 3 km.
-The road is not motorable and one needs to take a 45 minute walk through a quite path to reach the monastery.
-As a result a visit to Sanga Choeling Monastery is not part of any of the regular itinerary.
+The road is not motorable and one needs to take a 45-minute walk through a quiet path to reach the monastery.
+As a result, a visit to Sanga Choeling Monastery is not part of any of the regular itinerary.
 But if you have time and energy, the effort of the uphill walk is well rewarded with great views of Pelling and surrounding hills including great views of Mount Kanchenjunga that can be seen from the monastery compound.

 Khecheopalri Lake: Khecheopalri Lake is considered one of the most sacred lakes of Sikkim.
 The lake remains hidden under rich forest cover.
-It is believed that birds do not permit even a single leaf to float on the lake surface.
-Your visit to Pelling is incomplete without a tour to this lake. more
+It is believed that birds do not permit even a single leaf to float on the lake's surface.
+Your visit to Pelling is incomplete without a tour of this lake. more

 This was the second capital of the erstwhile kingdom of Sikkim after Yuksom and till the year 1814 A.D., the king of Sikkim ruled the state from this place.
 Today, Rabdentse ruins lie hidden from the main road at a walking distance from Pelling and the Pemayangtse monastery.
 It can be approached by following a footpath which branches off the main road.